 Being convicted of a controlled substance offense can cause problems that don’t go away after a prison sentence has been served.
 Controlled substance offense convictions can force you or a loved one to leave the United States.
 In some cases, people who’ve been convicted of a controlled substance offense may be banned from becoming a US citizen.

 Everybody makes mistakes.
-Our dedicated, experienced immigration lawyers near Syracuse, NY know the law and have helped hundreds of clients.
+A dedicated, experienced immigration lawyer knows the law and can helped hundreds of clients with their unique case.
 To schedule an initial consultation…

 Immigration Consequences of Crimes Against Children